Doriandarko/o1-engineer/README.md

 - **Interactive Console**: User-friendly interface with rich text support for enhanced readability.

-- **Cost Tracking**: Monitor the usage and costs associated with API calls.

 - **Conversation History**: Save and reset conversation histories as needed.

 ## 📥 Installation